holium/realm/lib/presence/README.md

 ## Example usage #1

-If you want to make an element in your app interactable by other users, you can wrap it with the `Interactive` component (it will merge its props into its first child, following the Radix Slot pattern).
+If you want to make an element in your app interactable by other Realm users, you can wrap it with the `Interactive` component (it will merge its props into its first child, following the Radix Slot pattern).

 ```tsx
 import { Interactive } from '@holium/realm-presence';